Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 Once formats and cadence are locked, creative carries the weight.
 Postcards must hit hard in a few seconds, letters must sound like you, and brochures must feel like a guide that earns a place on the kitchen counter.

 Give each format a distinct role in your narrative.
-Postcards handle short hooks and proof, letters handle story and invitation, brochures handle depth, visuals, and clear process.
+Postcards handle short hooks and proof, letters handle story and invitation, brochures handle depth, visuals, and process.
 Use the same visual system across all three so your brand feels familiar as people move from mailbox to screen.

 - Postcard headline example: Home sale prices on your street are shifting faster than most owners realize.